rednafi/rednafi.com/content/javascript/cors_proxy_with_cloudflare_workers.md

 the original request.
 The `Origin` header is removed to prevent CORS restrictions when forwarding the request.

 The subsequent code performs the actual request forwarding.
-It uses the `fetch` function to send the `proxyRequest` to the destination URL.
+It uses `fetch` to send the `proxyRequest` to the destination URL.
 If the fetch is successful, the code proceeds to process the response.
 It creates a new `Headers` object from the response's headers and modifies them to include the necessary CORS headers.

 Finally, the function constructs a `Response` object using the response `body`, `status`, `statusText`, and modified `headers`.
 If an error occurs during the fetch